Mortgages for Company Directors: How to Use Company Profit to Get the Size of Loan You Need

 If you're like our clients, you may have been advised to take the optimal director’s salary of less than a certain amount per year from your company.

 - Salaries are a tax-deductible expense: the company saves corporation tax at 19% on gross salary costs.

-- For the remainder of your living expenses, you take a director’s dividend from the company.
+- You take a director’s dividend from the company for the remainder of your living expenses.
 National Insurance doesn’t have to be paid on dividends.

-- The remainder of the company’s net earnings is left in the company, as "retained profit".
+- The remainder of the company’s net earnings is left as "retained profit".
 You don’t pay dividend tax on dividends that aren’t paid out.

 All well and good for tax minimisation.

 But now you want to apply for a mortgage – or a bigger mortgage.